Space Research - Specialization

 • Technologies for astronomical instrumentation

-'Space Research' is rooted in the field of astrophysics, but the competences you develop with this specialization are versatile and in high demand both in academia and industry.
-In particular, you will acquire skills in advanced data processing methods, physical and numerical modelling, as well as design, development and application of instrumentation and observation techniques.
+'Space Research' is rooted in the field of astrophysics, but the competencies you develop with this specialization are versatile and in high demand both in academia and industry.
+In particular, you will acquire skills in advanced data processing methods, physical and numerical modelling, and design, development and application of instrumentation and observation techniques.

-Graduates will be able to contribute to the development of the tools and instruments necessary to gain insight into the workings of our Universe.
-Because they can transform user requirements into instrumentation that can provide data of the necessary type and quality, graduates may become key employees for satellite projects at commercial companies both in Denmark and abroad, or work for space agencies such as ESA or NASA.
+Graduates will be able to contribute to developing the tools and instruments necessary to gain insight into the workings of our Universe.
+Because they can transform user requirements into instrumentation that can provide data of the necessary type and quality, graduates may become key employees for satellite projects at commercial companies in Denmark and abroad or work for space agencies such as ESA or NASA.
 Graduates will also be able to progress to a career in space research at a university or at international observatories.
-In the private (non-space) sector, graduates will be in demand in jobs with a strong focus on data science and data processing, data visualization, image analysis, technology development, risk assessment and mathematical modelling.
+In the private (non-space) sector, graduates will be in demand for jobs with a strong focus on data science and data processing, data visualization, image analysis, technology development, risk assessment and mathematical modelling.

 Academic focus

-The specialization is focused on designing, developing and/or using instruments to observe the Universe at different wavelengths (from radio to gamma rays), as well as understanding the physics of the near-Earth environment and large-scale phenomena.
-Students will work with technologies such as inversion and empirical modelling, image processing, analysis and processing of temporal and spatial datasets.
+The specialization is focused on designing, developing and/or using instruments to observe the Universe at different wavelengths (from radio to gamma rays) and understanding the physics of the near-Earth environment and large-scale phenomena.
+Students will work with technologies such as inversion and empirical modelling, image processing, and analysis and processing of temporal and spatial datasets.
 Both satellite and ground-based observing systems are included.

 Requirements for the specialization

-If you - in addition to the general requirements for the education - meet the following more strict requirements for the selection of courses, the title of the specialization 'Space Research' will be on the diploma in addition to the title of the general programme: 'Earth and Space Physics and Engineering'.
+If Students - in addition to the general requirements for the programme - meet the following four more strict requirements for the selection of courses, the title of the specialization 'Space Research' will be added to the diploma under the title of the general programme: 'Earth and Space Physics and Engineering'.

 Programme-specific courses in Measurement Technology